 “Four things come not back: the spoken word, the sped arrow, the past life, and the neglected opportunity.” – Aiki Flinthart, The Yu Dragon

 Did I blab too much?
 Hehe, just let me please!
 I just wanted to remind myself how blessed I am and I wanted to inspire you too, folks.
-If we rode the same boat, it will surely resonates with you.
+If we rode the same boat, it will surely resonate with you.
 My 5 years stay was truly a roller coaster ride.
-I had many firsts – international and domestic plane rides, train rides, out of the country, traveled alone and etc. I broke with tears and laughed so much.
+I had many firsts – international and domestic plane rides, train rides, out of the country, traveled alone, etc. I broke with tears and laughed so much.
 This work brought me countless good memories that I’d be nostalgic about.
-In here, I was pruned, honed and cultivated to the person I am today.
+Here, I was pruned, honed and cultivated to the person I am today.
 And celebrated birth anniversaries too — with nothing but sheer grace.

 Those jaw-dropping years made up this whole story.
 Story of being patient, persistent, kind, wise, courageous and grateful.
 Otherwise, story of rejections, distresses, and discouragements.
 Came by, and left a mundane life.

 2019, my 5th year in the industry and my year of flying.
 Moving forward, and looking forward to a great working years ahead.
 Thank you, dear Toyota!
 To next twists!